Volodymyr Zelenskyy: Personal life

 In September 2003, Zelenskyy married Olena Kiyashko, with whom he had attended school and university.
 Kiyashko worked as a scriptwriter at Kvartal 95.
 The couple's first daughter, Oleksandra, was born in July 2004.
 Their son, Kyrylo, was born in January 2013.
 In Zelenskyy's 2014 movie 8 New Dates, their daughter played Sasha, the daughter of the protagonist.
-In 2016, she participated in the show The Comedy Comet Company Comedy's Kids and won ₴50,000.
+In 2016, she participated in the show Make the Comedian Laugh: Kids and won ₴50,000.
 The family lives in Kyiv.

+Zelenskyy's assets were worth about ₴37 million (about US$1.5 million) in 2018.

 Zelenskyy's first language is Russian, and he is also fluent in Ukrainian and English.
-His assets were worth about ₴37 million (about US$1.5 million) in 2018.
+Since becoming president, he has hired a Ukrainian-language tutor and improved his command of the language.

-Achievements, awards and recognition
+Achievements, awards, and recognition

+Teletriumph Awards

+The Teletriumph Awards are the national television awards of Ukraine.
+Zelenskyy has won this award over 30 times, in multiple categories, in multiple years.
+However, Teletriumph 2018 remains the most recent award year; the awards were cancelled in 2019 due to reorganizational efforts, and again the following year due to COVID-19.
+In 2021, Zelenskyy served on the "Expert Council" of the Ukrainian Television Academy (UTVA), to oversee the restructuring efforts of the awards and the discussions for a new nomination process.
+As the television academy was finalizing its award nominations for 2022, Russia invaded Ukraine, and much of the celebrity class of Ukraine enlisted into the military.
+The awards are not considered permanently cancelled, but indefinitely suspended.

 Awards and decorations

-On 27 March 2022, Slovakia awarded Zelenskyy one of the country's top awards, the State Award of Alexander Dubček.
-Eduard Heger, the Slovak prime minister, compared the Russian invasion of Ukraine in 2022 to the Soviet invasion of Czechoslovakia in 1968.
-British newspaper Financial Times selected Zelenskyy as Person of the Year in 2022.
+In 2022, British newspaper Financial Times and US magazine Time both selected Zelenskyy as Person of the Year.